ChristianPeters/crispy-grid/README.md

   * The device must be contained in your `$devices` configuration.
   * Examples: `+column(3, $device: tablet)`, `+last-column(1, $device: handheld-320)`
 * `$padding`
-  * Now the fun stuff: It is ensured that you do not break the grid by setting padding or a border.
+  * Now the fun stuff: Even when you use the browser default setting `box-sizing: content-box`, it is ensured that you do not break the grid by setting padding or a border.
   * Default: 0
-  * Reduces the resulting `width` attribute of your column
+  * Reduces the resulting `width` attribute of your column (unless you configured `$grid-box-sizing: border-box`)
   * It is applied to both left and right by default.
   * `padding-top` and `padding-bottom` are out of scope - just set them separately.
   * Just like `$colspan`, you can also specify a number of columns.
   * Examples: `+column(5, $padding: 10px)`, `+column(10, $padding: 1)` - they will have the same overall width as `+column(5)` / `+column(10)`
-  * __Please Note__ when using `$grid-box-sizing` of `border-box`
-    padding calculations will be ignored by Crispy Grid as it isn't needed.
 * `$differing-right-padding`
   * Override `$padding` for the right side or exclusively set `$padding` for the right side
   * Default: false
   * Examples: `+column(5, $padding: 10px, $differing-right-padding: 15px)`, `+column(5, $differing-right-padding: 10px)`
 * `$border-width`
   * Same principle as `$padding`
-  * Will also be ignored when `border-box` is used.
+  * This just sets the CSS `border-width` property when using `$grid-box-sizing: border-box`.
+Otherwise, it also effects the `width` property.
 * `$differing-right-border-width`
   * Same principle as `$differing-right-padding`
 * `$gutter`